ansible/mazer/README.rst

 Proposed Features
 -----------------

-* More than just roles!
-* Support all the content types, including: roles, modules, module utils, all types of plugins.
-* Support repositories containing multipe types of each content.
-In other words, allow for mulitple modules, multiple plugins, and multiple roles all in one repository.
+* Support repositories containing multiple roles.
+In other words, allow for multiple roles all in one repository.
-* Support installing modules and plugins from [Ansible Galaxy](https://galaxy.ansible.com), or directly from a source repository.

 Examples
 --------